TheDoctor0/CSGOMod/README.md

 ```
 To use it you need **ADMIN_ADMIN** access, so better add yourself *"abcdefghijklmnopqrstuvxy"* flags.

+## Documentation
+Online documentation is available on [csgomod-docs.5v.pl](http://csgomod-docs.5v.pl/).
+You can also find it in [csgomod.inc](https://github.com/TheDoctor0/CSGOMod/blob/master/cstrike/addons/amxmodx/scripting/include/csgomod.inc).

 ## Known issues
 1. Server may crash on map `csgo_dust2_new` with message `FATAL ERROR (shutting down): Cache_TryAlloc: x is greater then free hunk`.